kie4280/aaml-final-project/proj/AAML_final_proj/README.md

 - Note

 The include path in cfu.v is absoulte path.
 Relative path doesn't play well on my system.
-If you want to build plase remember to change it!
+If you want to build please remember to change it!

 ## Members